Chris Lee (New York politician): Second term and resignation

 In the wake of the January 2011 shooting of U.S. Representative Giffords and others in Tucson, Arizona, Lee said "I think what we need to look at is ensuring there are sufficient background checks to make sure that those who are unstable don't have access to weapons of that nature."
 He also spent the beginning of his first term working with the House Ways and Means Committee.

-On February 9, 2011, Lee was found to have been soliciting a woman on Craigslist.
+On February 9, 2011, Lee was found to have been soliciting sexual encounters on Craigslist.
 He used a Gmail account to send a woman a shirtless photo taken with his BlackBerry phone.
 The woman searched his name, discovered he was a married congressman, and turned over her email correspondence to news blog Gawker, which published an exposé on February 9, 2011.
 Lee resigned from office the same day.
 He issued a statement of apology, saying, "I regret the harm that my actions have caused my family, my staff and my constituents....
 I have made profound mistakes and I promise to work as hard as I can to seek their forgiveness."
 Lee did not return to Western New York after his resignation.
+Weeks later, reporting from Forbes revealed that Lee had also used Craigslist to solicit sexual encounters with transsexual and cross-dressing individuals.

 Democratic Erie County clerk Kathy Hochul filled his seat after winning the special election on May 24 set by Governor Andrew Cuomo.

+Later career

 After his resignation, Lee dedicated more of his time to philanthropic work.
 He is currently on the board of the Patrick P. Lee Foundation and serves as the Treasurer of the Osprey Cove Master Association.